pymc-devs/pymc/docs/source/contributing/jupyter_style.md

       ```

       The pip and conda spcific keys overwrite the `extra_installs` one, so it doesn't make
-      sense to use `extra_installs` is using them.
+      sense to use `extra_installs` if using them.
 Either both pip and conda substitutions
       are defined or none of them is.
       :::
       ::::